gauravpsalvi/iegen/W1_Informal.md

 Hi John and Laura,

 How are you both?
 I hope this letter finds you well.
-Although it's such a short time since we last saw each other, it feels much longer.

-Thank you so much not only for such a memorable holiday but also for the lovely photos that you sent of our holiday together.
+Although it's such a short time since we last saw each other, it feels much longer.Thank you so much not only for such a memorable holiday but also for the lovely photos that you sent of our holiday together.
 It brought it all back  to me so vividly.
 Staying with you and seeing where you live was a real eye-opener for me.
 Australia is cerainly a scenic country with remarkable landscape and wildlife, particularly up in the north where you are.

 I know I should've written to you sooner but I've been very busy with work and trying to catch up on assignments that were